LipezJ/pong-online/README.md

 ## How to use
 The first thing to do is to download the Python files of the host and the guest, the first one manages the game and the other one only receives it.

-1. First we run the pong-guest.py file and enter the URL of where we have mounted the server or api service and the name of the "party" (which is the json object that is stored with the information of the game).
+1. First we run the pong-guest.py file and enter the URL where we have the api server or service mounted and the name of the "party" (it's the name of the json object that is stored with the game information in the API).

 2. Then we execute the pong-host.py file and do the same procedure of the URL and the party name, this will start the game, which will end when the score of one of the two players reaches 10.